Gibbs measures for foliated bundles with negatively curved leaves: Examples of quasifuchsian representations

-In this section, we'll be interested in discrete and faithful fuchsian and quasifuchsian representations of the fundamental group of a surface with negative curvature.
-This corresponds to the ``uniformly hyperbolic'' setting, because the Lyapunov sections are in fact continuous and injective.
-As we've already said, these examples are by far the most simple ones, but we think it is worth explaining how we treat them.
+In this section, we will be interested in discrete and faithful fuchsian and quasifuchsian representations of the fundamental group of a surface with negative curvature.
+These examples are by far the most simple ones, but we think it is worth explaining how we treat them.